HackYourFuture/HTML-CSS/README.md

 In order to successfully complete this module you will need to master the following:

 -   Be able to write syntactically correct HTML and CSS
 -   Understand what is meant by "responsive" web development
+-   Practice navigation your computer using the command line interface (CLI)
 -   Learn about GIT and its basic usage
 -   Become familiar with Trello and GitHub as a way to submit your homework
 -   Explain your code by presenting what you've done
 -   Know your way around Visual Studio Code
 -   Feel comfortable working with your browser's inspector

 ## How to use this repository